Joelcic/PointNet-pytorch/README.md

 - `Class MLP_CONV` Hold the architecture for the MLP parts in the PointNet model.

-- `Class TNet` Hold the architecture for the Tnets parts in the PointNet model.
+- `Class TNet` Hold the architecture for the TNets parts in the PointNet model.